Authentication Web

 If you are a member of the “Admin group”, you will have the ability to delete another Cloud account.

-1. Select a user from the list.
+1. Select an account from the list.

-2. Click Delete.
+2. Click .

 Policies

-Specops policies are collections of multi-factor authentication rules for the basic functionality of Specops Authentication .
+Specops policies are collections of multi-factor authentication rules for the basic functionality of Specops Authentication.
 Separate policies can be configured for different Specops Authentication applications, as well as for the administrators for authentication for Authentication Web.

 Configuring a policy